How do you find low competition keywords with high traffic?

 But, as content marketers, bloggers, we can get an edge over those factors and rank our web pages top of Google SERP intelligently.

 When we try to rank a web page on SERP easily without building backlinks, we must look for these five key factors.

 - Blog Post Promotion

-If you learned and practiced how to use above five phases, you can definitely craft a blog post that will not only get more views and generate several social shares, but also a few natural, relevant and authoritative backlinks too.
+If you learned and practiced how to use the above five phases, you can definitely craft a blog post that will not only get more views and generate several social shares but also a few natural, relevant and authoritative backlinks too.

 That’s why today, I thought to write a guide on how to find low competition keywords with high traffic and rank them on search engines.

 In this tutorial, essentially you will learn:

 - The three key factors you can use on your blog to boost search engine rankings